manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 forwarded calls are one-way tickets.
 The call to `getTitle()` from `Person#getTitledName()` is invoked statically, StudentPart's override is ignored.

-Generally, linked interface calls within forwarded linked parts are not polymorphic.
+Generally, linked interface calls within forwarded objects are not polymorphic.
 This behavior can be viewed as positive or negative, depending on the desired outcome.